Skip to main content

 Strokes occur when blood flow is cut off to the brain and the cells start to die.

-Do’s and Don’ts When Filing a Lawsuit for a Brain Injury
+Do’s And Don’ts When Filing A Brain Injury Claim

 Do Follow Your Doctor’s Instructions